FahmidaLisha/OIBSIP/README.md

-# Task 1: Iris Flower Classification
+# Task 2: Unemployment Analysis with Python

 ## Objective

-The objective of this project is to train a machine learning classification model to identify iris flower species based on their physical measurements.
+The objective of this project is to perform Exploratory Data Analysis (EDA) on unemployment data in India to identify regional and temporal trends and analyze the impact of the COVID-19 pandemic on unemployment rates.

-The project classifies flowers into three species:

-- Setosa
-- Versicolor
-- Virginica

 ## Technologies Used

 - Python
 - Pandas
-- Scikit-learn
+- NumPy
 - Matplotlib
 - Seaborn
 - Jupyter Notebook